 FEET OFF BRAKE!

 WHAAAAT???
-With all that wind and all that dust blowing you around, I want to keep my feet firmly planted on the brake and ground myself as much as possible.
+With all that wind and all that dust blowing you around, I would want to keep my feet firmly planted on the brake and ground myself as much as possible.

 Stay Buckled In

 Yeah, I get that one.
 There is no way I would take off my seat belt in a dust storm.

-After the first sighting of this series of signs, I immediately began to question myself.
+But after the first sighting of this series of signs, I immediately began to question myself.
 Did they say lights off or on?
-Did they say feet on the brake or off?
+Did they say feet on or off the brake?

 Apparently, the New Mexico Department of Transportation knew that I would be questioning myself just then because approximately one mile down the road, the entire series of signs appeared again.
 That answered my questions.
-Yes, it really did say lights off.
-Yes, it really did say feet off the break.
-And yes, one mile further down the road, the entire series of signs appeared one more time, this time cementing the steps in my mind.
+Yes, it really did say ‘Lights Off.”
+It really did say “Feet off the Brake.”

 Every Day in the Classroom is a Potential “Dust Storm”

 We can learn something from the New Mexico Department of Transportation.
 Dust storms happen.
 Even when you’re not expecting them.
 Be prepared.
 Pull off the roadway.
-You will have to deviate slightly from your plan of the day.
+You will have to deviate slightly from your plan for the day.
 But don’t let the dust storm dictate what happens in your classroom.

-Turn the bright lights off, dim the room.
+Turn the bright lights off and dim the room if you can.
 Bring the tension down.
-Find a way to defuse any situation.
-Take your feet OFF the brake, be flexible.
+Find a way to defuse the situation.
+Take your feet OFF the brake and be flexible.
 Don’t be the spark that causes an explosion.